Parent page: Workspace Projects

-Assembly – provides access to a visual board assembly tool based on interaction between BOM entries and their graphical counterparts.
+Assembly Assistant – provides access to a visual board assembly application based on an interaction between BOM entries and their graphical counterparts.
 An audited step-through process can be invoked that helps you move through the steps of physically assembling a PCB board, where each process step can be marked as

 Skipped (to be completed later).
 This provides a tracked assembly progress view in a single location, which avoids complex manual or paper-based board assembly checking processes.

 The detailed management page for the project is opened by selecting that project, clicking the control above the listing of projects, and choosing the Open entry on the associated menu.
 Alternatively, double-click directly on the required project entry in the list.
 The page will open in a new browser tab.

 Accessing the detailed management page for a project.